 Many schools in the Houston area are creating school habitats so that their students can have outdoor learning experiences.
-EIH provides many resources available to teachers who want to use the outdoors as a context for learning.
+EIH offers workshops and resources for teachers who want to use the outdoors as a context for learning.

-For children aged 7-13, EIH's youth birding club meets on the third Saturday of the month at UHCL.
+For children aged 7-13, EIH's youth birding club meets on the third Saturday of the month in the spring and fall.

 Our nature camps are designed to get kids outside to learn about our environment.
 Activities include insect sweeping, making and looking for animal tracks, fishing, bird watching, geocaching and many more.

 This seed collection project will help restore and additional 70 acres of Sheldon Lake State Park, which has been cleared of coastal prairie for growing crops.